ACE Urges Presidential Candidates to Prioritize Higher Education Policy

 September 26, 2024

-Below is Carnegie President Timothy Knowles’s opening to our September 2024 newsletter.
-Join our mailing list for additional resources and recommended reads.
-Sign Up for the Carnegie Foundation Newsletter Dear Friends and Colleagues, Across the nation, in districts large and small, extraordinary work is taking place to ensure learning is…
+This is just a preview of what’s included in our September newsletter, featuring an opening letter from our president, Timothy Knowles.
+Click below to explore all the updates!
+Dear Friends and Colleagues, Across the nation, in districts large and small, extraordinary work is taking place to ensure learning is increasingly…

 October 29, 2024

-Below is Carnegie President Timothy Knowles’s opening to our monthly newsletter.
-Click here to read the full October 2024 newsletter, and join our mailing list for future editions.
+This is just a preview of what’s included in our October newsletter.
+Click below to explore all the updates!
 Dear Friends and Colleagues, By 2030, the activities that account for an estimated 30% of working hours could be automated by AI.
-The labor market…
+The labor market implications are staggering.
+Approximately 12 million U.S. workers may have…